jinghan23/jinghan23.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am a graduated undergraduate student of [Southeast University](https://www.seu.edu.cn/) (2019-2023) and will join [The Hong Kong University of Science and Technology](https://hkust.edu.hk) as a PhD student in 2024 spring.
+I am a PhD student at [The Hong Kong University of Science and Technology](https://hkust.edu.hk), [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/).
 I am fortunate to be advised by [Junxian He](https://jxhe.github.io/).